Anna Reynolds, writer

 Next task was to learn the editing process: choosing the best takes, adjusting volumes and learning various ways of influencing the sound quality.
 With each monologue I learnt a little more, right to the end.
 On the last play, I discovered that I had started singing too early and that the computer had chopped off the front of the song which then required some hopefully hidden cutting and pasting to solve the problem.

 The music, in the main, tended to be the end credit song as we really needed something there, but thanks to that need it means that the songs could reflect on and highlight the themes from the play and the whole project.
-Having worked with some of the actors in the development process a year before, it was a joy to be able to send them a phrase to sing within their monologue, and in the case of How to Space, filmed in Trinidad, have performer Chanel Glasgow herself record the song for the credits of her own monologue.
+It was a joy to be able to send some of the actors a phrase to sing within their monologue, and in the case of How to Space, filmed in Trinidad, have performer Chanel Glasgow, with whom I had worked in the development process a year before, record the song herself for the credits of her own monologue.

 REAL LIFE EXPERIENCES